How Wellness Clinics Source and Manage Holistic Practitioners

 Continuing Education and Professional Development

-Clinics may sponsor or encourage attendance at workshops, certification updates, or community events to help practitioners stay current and inspired.
+Clinics may pay for or encourage practitioners to attend workshops, update their certifications, or join community events to help them stay up to date and motivated.

 Peer Collaboration Opportunities